 Child Pornography charges in Rhode Island are becoming more prevalent.
 The Rhode Island State Police make numerous arrests each month for possession of child pornography, transfer of child pornography, and manufacture of child pornography.
 Facing child pornography charges in Rhode Island is a very scary and dangerous proposition.
 You are facing immediate consequences including likely media coverage of your case and immediate restrictions including the possibility that you will be held without bail in prison.
 You are also facing longer term consequences if convicted including possible incarceration and lifetime sex offender registration.
-Contact the Rhode Island Child Pornography Lawyers at the Law Offices of Matthew T. Marin, Esquire, Inc. today for a confidential, no obligation consultation regarding your case.
+Contact the Rhode Island Child Pornography Lawyers at the Marin and Barrett Law Firm. today for a confidential, no obligation consultation regarding your case.
 We will be upfront with you and give you straight answers to all of your questions.
+We are available 24/7 at 401-228-8271 and can begin working on your defense immediately.

 Bail Issues for Rhode Island Child Pornography Charges